Table of contents

 Cons:

-BigID is not DPDPA-first in public positioning, so buyers need to map its workflows carefully against Section 8 obligations and Rules 3, 6, 7, and 14.
+• BigID is not DPDPA-first in public positioning, so buyers need to map its workflows carefully against Section 8 obligations of the Digital Personal Data Protection Act, 2023 and Rules 3, 6, 7, and 14 of the Digital Personal Data Protection Rules, 2025.

-Pricing is not publicly fixed, which makes early budget comparison hard without a defined data-source and workflow scope.
+• Pricing is not publicly fixed, which makes early budgeting hard without a defined data-source and workflow scope.

 Choose BigID if your privacy team cannot evidence DPDPA compliance because the enterprise cannot reliably map personal data to people, systems, vendors, and deletion actions.